- On This Page

 3.1.
-Departments must configure their wireless access points to:
+Departments must configure their Wi-Fi access points to:

 - Use a non-default, non-null SSID.
 (This avoids the problem of campus users getting "stuck" to a department access point with no way to authenticate, and also provides a "branding" capability to clarify who to call for support issues.)